molson20/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which Microsoft Sentinel then uses to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, and then showed the results below.
-The metrics we will show are:
+In this project, I built a mini honeynet in Azure and ingested log sources from various resources into a Log Analytics workspace, which Microsoft Sentinel then used to build attack maps, trigger alerts, and create incidents.
+I measured security metrics in the insecure environment for 24 hours, applied security controls to harden the environment, measured metrics for another 24 hours, and then showed the results below.
+The metrics below highlight:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)